surroundaustralia/cheka/README.md

 ## Installation
-*coming!*
+1. Ensure Python 3 in enabled on your system
+2. install requirements in *requirements.txt*, e.g. `~$ pip3 install -r requirements.txt`
+3. Execute scripts as per *Use* below

 ## Use
 ### Input requirements
 To use Cheka, you must supply it with both a data graph to be validated and a profiles hierarchy.
-It will then use conformance claims in the data graph to validate objects within it using validating resources it locates using the profiles hairarchy.
+It will then use conformance claims in the data graph to validate objects within it using validating resources it locates using the profiles hierarchy.

 #### Data graph